FollowTheProcess/spok/docs/src/cli.md

 ## `--show`

 The `--show` flag simply displays all the tasks and their docstrings if present.
-By default, Spok will do this when it is invoked with no arguments, unless you have declared a task called `default`, but more on that later!
-TODO
+By default, Spok will do this when it is invoked with no arguments, unless you have declared a task called `default`, see [the syntax guide](syntax.md) for more info on that!

 To show you what this looks like, consider a simple spokfile: